 When we left the courtyard on the other side, we landed in one of Vienna's most picturesque alleys (see photo).

 Regina continued to unearth things like a Renaissance ‘Pawlatschen’ courtyard and an old passageway through a historic town house before we faced ‘tooth ache Jesus’ and the hilarious legend around him.
+Mozart found his way into our walk: He had a painful and fateful story at the courtyard belonging to the house of the Roman Catholic Order of The Teutonic Knights.

 The smaller ones showed Vienna’s typical 18th-century ‘Pawlatschen’ balconies, glazed wooden galleries that lead to the different flats of those buildings.
 Certainly, the most bizarre-looking courtyard of our tour was the one with the two outer spiral stair cases.